hwoy/wrand/README.md

 # wrand

-wrand is a very simple random library for Rust.
+wrand stands for Hwoy's random, is a very simple random library for Rust.

 ## Features